-RedSky Project Manager Roisin Hawe said: “During lockdown we used a range of technologies including Microsoft Teams, Google Hangouts, Smartsheets and the RedSky Portal to provide support remotely.
-Customers are embracing this new approach and so are we, because it offers increased flexibility and visibility that make it easier for projects to be delivered on time and within budget.”
+RedSky Project Manager Roisin Hawe said: “During the lockdown, we used a range of technologies including Microsoft Teams, Google Hangouts, Smartsheets and the RedSky Portal to provide support remotely.
+Customers are embracing this new approach and so are we because it offers increased flexibility and visibility that make it easier for projects to be delivered on time and within budget.”

 “Microsoft Teams has been absolutely brilliant in terms of training because we have videos of all the training sessions.
 There’s no need for a training manual: in future, if a new person joins our Accounts team or an existing staff member needs a refresher, they can simply work through the training video.